edespino/cloudberry-site/docs/security/manage-roles-and-privileges.md

 ## Role membership

 It is frequently convenient to group users together to ease management of object privileges: that way, privileges can be granted to, or revoked from, a group as a whole.
-In Cloudberry Database, this is done by creating a role that represents the group, and then granting membership in the group role to individual user roles.
+In Apache Cloudberry, this is done by creating a role that represents the group, and then granting membership in the group role to individual user roles.

 Use the `CREATE ROLE` SQL command to create a new group role.
 For example: